How to Find Housing in Munich: The Complete Guide for Internationals (2026)

-But Munich is also the most expensive city in Germany, and housing is the biggest pain point for every international student who moves here.
+But Munich is also the most expensive city in Germany, and housing is the biggest pain point for every international who moves here.
 The vacancy rate is below 0.5%, and competition for affordable rooms is brutal.

 This guide covers everything you need to know to actually find a place.
 Not just what platforms to use, but how the market works, what landlords expect, and the strategies that give you the best chance.